 - Other blogger’s spreadsheets

-For you, you’ll have to figure out what works best for you.
+You’ll have to figure out what works best for your own personal financial tracking situation.

-Concluding Thoughts on Examining a Frugal 25 Year Old Male’s Spending Habits
+Concluding Thoughts on Examining the Spending Habits of a Young Adult Male

 Wasn’t that fun?

-I hope that by providing this level of detail with my finances will inspire you to go back to your personal finance spreadsheet and see how you can improve.
+I hope that providing this level of detail with my finances will inspire you to go back to your own personal finance spreadsheet and see how you can improve.

 At the end of the day, here are my recommendations for you: